 - 1. In all Competitions the prizes must be distributed according to the provisions of this Article. - 2.
 The value of the first prize for individuals or teams, either in cash or in kind easily convertible into cash, may never exceed one third (1/3) of the total value of the prize money and prizes convertible into cash, offered for the whole Competition unless otherwise specified in the Sport Rules for the relevant Discipline. - 3.
 The minimum number of prizes offered for each Competition must be allocated on the basis of one (1) prize for every commenced four Athletes, with a minimum of five (5) prizes. - 4.
-Prizes, as set forth above, must be offered for all qualifying Competitions for a general classification at that Event, or for a general classification after a Series of Events. - 5.
-A single prize in cash, or in kind, may be allocated for a general classification at the conclusion of a Series of qualifying Competitions, or at the end of the Event for the accumulation of points, or at the conclusion of a Series of qualifying Events, provided always that prizes have been offered for each of the preliminary or qualifying Competitions or Events, according to this Article.
+Prizes, as set forth above, must be offered for all qualifying Competitions for a general classification at that Event, or for a general classification after a Series of Events. - A single prize in cash, or in kind, may be allocated for a general classification at the conclusion of a Series of qualifying Competitions, or at the end of the Event for the accumulation of points, or at the conclusion of a Series of qualifying Events, provided always that prizes have been offered for each of the preliminary or qualifying Competitions or Events, according to this Article. - Prize money shall be paid by bank transfer only and shall not be paid in cash, subject to Article 127.7. - 5-7.
+Prize money may be paid in cash only if (i) specific approval for payment of prize money in cash is sought from and granted by the FEI in the approved Schedule for the Event, or (ii) the total value of the prize money does not exceed CHF 10,000 (in which case payment of prize money in cash is permitted and approval need not be sought from the FEI).